Chiaro Davanzati

+Life

 The Davanzati were an elite family in Florence.
 Chiaro participated in the Battle of Montaperti in 1260.
 There is some disagreement as to which of two known Chiaro Davanzatis of Florence might be the poet.
 One, Chiarus f.
-Davanzati pp. scte Marie Sopr' Arno, of Santa Maria sopr' Arno, was dead by 1280.
+Davanzati pp. scte Marie Sopr'Arno, of Santa Maria sopr'Arno, was dead by 1280.
 Another, Clarus F. Davanzati Banbakai, was a Guelph of San Frediano.
 He served as captain of Or San Michele in 1294 and died between August 1303 and the spring of 1304.
 Both Chiaros were married and had children.
 The poet could not have been dead by 1280, for he composed a tenzone that can be dated to 1283.

+Works

 Most of Chiaro's work is preserved in the chansonnier Vaticano latino 3793.
 Topically his poetry is in the Sicilian and Occitan traditions.
 The chief poets whose influence can be detected are the troubadour Rigaut de Berbezilh and of the Sicilians Giacomo da Lentini, Guido delle Colonne, and Stefano Protonotaro.
 His style is light and easy (trobar leu), and rich in simile.
 His use of simile, much of it drawn from the Occitan troubadours and medieval bestiaries, has been criticised as dry, unpoetic, and overused.
 In the fourteenth century his reputation declined considerably, as his method of elaborating old lyrics fell out of favour.
 One of his images, however, that of a child at a mirror (come 'l fantin ca ne lo speglio smira), was used even in the Renaissance.
 Kenneth McKenzie describes Chiaro's "style" as developing over time and containing widely divergent elements under opposing influences: